Premises Liability Lawyers for Victims in California and Surrounding Areas

 To prove a premises liability case, you will need to establish that the defendant negligently failed to abide by a duty to keep the property reasonably safe, a substantial factor in your getting injured was because of the way that the defendant owned, occupied, leased, or controlled the property, and you were harmed.
 The defendant will be considered negligent in taking care of the property if there is a condition on the property that creates an unreasonable risk of harm, they knew or should have known about it, and yet they failed to repair the condition or protect visitors from the harm that you suffered.

-If you have suffered an injury due to a defective property condition, you should retain an experienced Sacramento premises liability lawyer.
+If you have suffered an injury due to a defective property condition, you should retain an experienced California Premises Liability Attorney.
 Attorney Travis G. Black formerly worked in the insurance industry and understands how adjustors may respond to your claim.
 You should call him before speaking to insurance adjustors for a property owner or business.
 Our Folsom firm offers diligent legal representation to people who need an injury attorney in many types of situations.
 Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation.